benjohnston94/data-science-portfolio/README.md

 # Data science portfolio

-Hi there.
+Hi there!

 You've come across my portfolio of data science and data analysis projects.
 Thanks for visiting.
 Have a read and hope you enjoy.

 \- Ben